Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Experiment

 \section{Experiment}

-\textbf{Overview.} We present a comprehensive exploration of our SceneSum framework, assessing its effectiveness and adaptability in the domain of scene summarization.
-We conduct thorough analyses on two different datasets: the ``Habitat-Sim" simulated indoor panoramic RGB dataset (Sec.~\ref{sec:habitat_experiment}) and the ``KITTI" real-world outdoor perspective RGB dataset (Sec.~\ref{sec:kitti_experiment}).
-We evaluate SceneSum against prominent video summarization methods like PySceneDetect, DR-DSN, CA-SUM, and VSUMM by divergence metric and area-under-curve detailed in Sec.~\ref{sec:evaluate_metric}.
+\textbf{Overview.} This section focuses on evaluating the effectiveness and adaptability of SceneSum in the realm of scene summarization.
+We conduct various analyses on two different datasets: the ``Habitat-Sim" -- simulated indoor panoramic RGB dataset (Sec.~\ref{sec:habitat_experiment}) and the ``KITTI" -- real-world outdoor perspective RGB dataset (Sec.~\ref{sec:kitti_experiment}).
+We evaluate SceneSum against prominent video summarization methods like PySceneDetect~\cite{pyscenedetect2017}, DR-DSN~\cite{zhou2018deep}, CA-SUM~\cite{apostolidis2022summarizing} , and VSUMM~\cite{de2011vsumm} by divergence and divergence AUC detailed in Sec.~\ref{sec:evaluate_metric}.

-Besides, we also conduct extensive ablation research, delving into a comparative analysis of (1) supervised vs self-supervised method, (2) VPR vs PCL clustering, (3) divergence comparison on different baselines, and (4) auto-labeling capability.
+Besides, we also conduct extensive ablation research \textit{in the appendix}, delving into a comparative analysis of (1) supervised vs self-supervised method, (2) divergence comparison on different baselines, and (3) auto-labeling capability.